Skip to content

 Reserved IP Addresses

 Reserved IP addresses are specific ranges of IP addresses that are not allocated for public use on the global Internet.
-Instead, they are reserved by governing bodies like the Internet Assigned Numbers Authority (IANA) and are designated for specific functions or purposes within private networks or for special protocols.
+Instead, governing bodies like the Internet Assigned Numbers Authority (IANA) reserve them for specific functions or purposes within private networks or for special protocols.
 Reserved IP addresses fall into several categories, each serving a distinct role.

 Categories of Reserved IP Addresses